Comments Off on Late-Winter Garden Cleanup in Six Steps

-Houseplants like higher humidity—generally 40-50 percent— than the average indoor environment provides in winter.
+Houseplants like more humidity—generally 40-50 percent— than the average indoor environment provides in winter.
 If all your plants are in a single room, think about investing in a humidifier.
 The added moisture in the air will be good for you, the plants and any wooden furniture in the immediate area.
 If a humidifier is not an option, fill deep plant saucers with pebbles and water and stand the plants on them, making sure that the bottoms of the pots are not standing in water.
 Replenish the water around the pebbles every few days or as needed.
 If plants are grouped together and each stands on a bed of pebbles and water, the humidity level around them will be comfortably high.

 Succulents, such as this variegated Agave, need very little water in the winter months.
+(Jessie Keith)

 Overwatering is the most frequent cause of houseplant death.
 Fortunately, it is also the most preventable.
 Before you water, take a look at the plant.
 Is the top inch of the soil dry to the touch?
 If you pick up the container, does it feel relatively heavy or light?
 If the specimen in question is a succulent, it is best to water them very sparingly in winter.
 If your plant appears to be too dry, gently feel a leaf or two.
 Thirsty succulents tend to have slightly flaccid leaves.

-If the plant is dry, water thoroughly, until water flows out of the holes in the bottom.
+If the plant is dry, water thoroughly until water flows out of the holes in the bottom.
 Deep watering once or twice a week in the winter is much better for overall health than adding a little water every day.
 Some houseplants, such as African violets and Streptocarpus, need to be watered from the bottom to keep their leaves from getting wet; moisture on the leaves causes spotting and damage.

 Tropical plants like this Pilea need warm temperatures to grow well indoors.
+(Jessie Keith)

 Flowering potted plants may languish when you first bring them indoors for winter.
 Give them good care and they should revive.
+(Jessie Keith)

 In late fall or early winter, houseplants that have spent the summer and early fall outdoors often languish while adjusting to lower light, less humidity and fewer daylight hours.
 If the plant is in the right light situation and receiving adequate water, it will adapt and recover after a few weeks.
 That does not mean that your plumbago or oleander or prize geranium will behave like the blooming fool that it was in the summer.
 It means that it will live to dazzle you again when warm weather returns.

-The same may hold true with houseplants that you purchase from a nursery, garden center or other retailer.
+The same may hold true with houseplants that you purchase from a nursery, garden center or other retailers.
 Many have been raised under near-ideal conditions and will need adjustment time as they get used to your particular indoor environment.
 Houseplant care follows the same rules as care of any other kind of plant.
 If you are observant, the plant will generally tell you what it needs.
 Watch for signals and respond accordingly.
 If the soil is too wet, cut back on watering.
 If leaves appear burned around the edges, move the plant to a place with less light.
 About the time you are feeling droopy due to winter blues, your plants may be similarly afflicted.
 If you have given them good care, both you and the plants will recover as the hours of daylight increase.

 Streptocarpus are houseplants that should be watered from the bottom and kept just moist in winter, never wet.